 The winning team of Xiohoo

-Likewise, the team behind Xiohoo discovered the struggles faced by seniors through their experience working with the elderly.
+Likewise, the team behind Xiohoo discovered the struggles faced by seniors through their experience working with the elderly at a facility which offers experienced palliative care near me.
 Representing Xiohoo, Allan Tay said, “I’m an IT trainer for seniors, and I noticed that there are always students coming back to me for training, some returning after six years.
 It’s because they need more support to help them learn better.”

 We wish all the winning teams the best in their social enterprises and hopefully, their initiatives will come to fruition and be viable solutions for the public!